Skip to main content

 The default boot graph includes the Redis module during vef.Run(...).

-When Redis is used and settings are omitted, the client still defaults to:
+When enabled = true and connection settings are omitted, the client defaults to:

 • host: 127.0.0.1